From the site

 An orientation with your Travel Director will take you past the Custom House and travel along the River Liffey.
 See the Guinness Storehouse, Christchurch Cathedral and St. Patrick's Cathedral.
 Enjoy your VIP priority entrance to the 9th century Book of Kells and a walk through the cobbled courtyards of Trinity College accompanied by a university insider, gaining their insight into modern life and the establishment's impressive history.

 Kildare offers a look behind-the-scenes at one of the country's main racehorse breeding centres.
 You will also visit the finest Japanese Gardens in Europe, for a ‘journey through life' as you wander by the beautiful floral displays.
 Then head for Waterford to see Reginald's Tower, the ruined city walls and for a guided visit of the House of Waterford Crystal to meet a master craftsman.
 Continue on to Cork, Ireland's second most populous city, built on the River Lee.
 Travel along Grand Parade to see Cork's City Hall and Opera House.

 Blarney Castle and Killarney.

-In the morning, travel along the Grand Parade and see Cork's City Hall and Opera House.
-Continue on to visit the ruined 15th century Blarney Castle, home of the famous Stone of Eloquence - once kissed, never forgotten!
-Then, onto Killarney where you join a local jarvey onboard a traditional horse-drawn jaunting car.
+Visit the ruined 15th century Blarney Castle, home of the famous Stone of Eloquence - once kissed, never forgotten!
 The rest of the afternoon is at leisure.